arangodb/arangodb-php/README.md

     curl -s http://getcomposer.org/installer | php

 This will put the composer.phar file into the current directory.
-Next, create a new directory for your project, e.g. avocphp, and move into it:
+Next, create a new directory for your project, e.g. arangophp, and move into it:

-    mkdir avocphp && cd avocphp
+    mkdir arangophp && cd arangophp

 Then, use composer's init command to define the initial dependencies for your project:

     php ../composer.phar init

 This will fire up composer's interactive config generator.
 It will ask you several questions, and the below example shows how you can answer them.
 Most questions have reasonable default settings and you can should use the defaults whenever you're unsure.
-When asked for a package name, type ## triagens/Avocado.
-This is the package name for the AvocadoDB PHP client.
+When asked for a package name, type ## triagens/Arango.
+This is the package name for the ArangoDB PHP client.
 When being asked for a package number (package ##), you can either use dev-master (latest version) or one of the designated tagged versions.

     Welcome to the Composer config generator

 This command will guide you through creating your composer.json config.

-    Package name (/) [jsteemann/avocphp]:
+    Package name (/) [jsteemann/arangophp]:
-    Description []: An example application using AvocadoDB PHP client Author [jsteemann]:
+    Description []: An example application using ArangoDB PHP client Author [jsteemann]:

     Define your dependencies.

-    Would you like to define your dependencies interactively [yes]? yes Search for a package []: triagens/Avocado
+    Would you like to define your dependencies interactively [yes]? yes Search for a package []: triagens/Arango

-    Found 3 packages matching triagens/Avocado
+    Found 3 packages matching triagens/Arango

-    [0] triagens/Avocado dev-master
+    [0] triagens/ArangoDb dev-master
-    [1] TRIAGENS/AVOCADO V0.1.1
+    [1] triagens/ArangoDb V0.1.1
-    [2] TRIAGENS/AVOCADO V0.0.1
+    [2] triagens/ArangoDb V0.0.1

     Enter package ## to add, or a couple if it is not listed []: 0 Search for a package []:

     {
-        "name": "jsteemann/avocphp",
+        "name": "jsteemann/arangophp",
-        "description": "An example application using AvocadoDB PHP client", "require": {
+        "description": "An example application using ArangoDB PHP client", "require": {
-            "triagens/avocado": "dev-master"
+            "triagens/arangodb": "dev-master"
         },
         "authors": [
         {